-Maryanne and Tommy Pilling, both from the UK, are considered to be the first couple with Down Syndrome to have married.
+Maryanne and Tommy Pilling, both from the United Kingdom, are considered to be the first couple with Down syndrome to have married.
 They received a lot of flak from the society back then in 1995, and were criticized for such a decision.
 But now, in 2017, the couple is celebrating 22 years of happy married life together.

 They seem like a perfect couple, sharing the same smiles on their beautiful faces, with their eyes lit with happiness, and love and admiration for each other.
 It is hard to anticipate the kind of understanding and compassion the two must have shared over the years, both going through similar pains of being a little different from the rest of society.